jeff-hykin/universify/story.md

 ## Part 5: Extreme Reliability

+Catestrophic problem #1 was never fixed so lets return to that.
-Now that one of the catestrophic issues is resolved, we need to return to the other.
-Can the bash installer and powershell installer for Deno be crammed into the 3-way hello world?
-What about side effects?
-What about versioning?
+- Can the bash installer and powershell installer for Deno be crammed into our 3-way hello world script?
+- What about installer side effects?
+- What about runtime versioning?

-There is a very straightforward solution for versioning, even if it makes some uncomfortable.
-If the script was tested with Deno 2.4.3, simply have the script install exactly Deno 2.4.3 on the host system.
+If the script was tested with Deno 2.4.3, then we install exactly Deno 2.4.3.
+Versioning solved.
+Next!

-What about side effects?
 The Deno installer, like all installers, has side effects.
 Thankfully the Deno installers are 1000 lines shorter than Node's.
 Even better, Deno can execute code as a standalone binary.
 Meaning it is not necessary to modify the user's system.

-By setting `DENO_INSTALL` and `deno_version` followed by commenting out a few sections, we can turn the installer into a mere Deno-version-downloader.
-By having the work-in-progress script download a specific version of Deno to `$HOME/.deno/$deno_version/` we get the benefits of versioning, caching, and prevention of all meaningful side effects (the user's PATH and default Deno version remain untouched).
-If there is an executable at `$HOME/.deno/$deno_version/` then the script runs itself with that executable.
+We can turn the installer into a mere Deno-version-downloader by simply setting `DENO_INSTALL` and `deno_version`.
+By having our work-in-progress script download a specific deno executable to `$HOME/.deno/$deno_version/$HERE` we get the benefits of versioning, caching, and prevention of all meaningful side effects (the user's already-installed deno, if any, remains untouched).
+If there is already an executable at `$HOME/.deno/$deno_version/` then the script runs itself with that executable.
 If that path is empty, the script downloads the correct version of Deno and then runs itself.

-Put all together, here is the world's first universal script:
+Put all together, here is the world's first universal hello world script:

 ```js
 #!/usr/bin/env sh